MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 By enabling subnet delegation on the cluster's subnet, you enable the service to define its pre-conditions for deployment in the form of Network Intent Policies.
 When creating the cluster in the subnet, the NSG configurations mentioned in the following sections are automatically created for you.

  > [!WARNING]
- > Your Azure Data Explorer cluster will stop working eventually if you change the subnet delegation configuration.
-This might mean that it will not be able to start after it was stopped or we will not be able to apply management or health monitoring on the cluster.
+  > Changing your subnet delegation configuration will eventually disrupt the normal operation of your cluster.
+For example, after stopping the cluster you may not be able to start your cluster, run management commands, or apply health monitoring on your cluster.

 ### Configure Network Security Group rules manually